HW-PlayersPatch/Development/Props/Change List.md

 * Kushan/Taiidan Carrier build time down 21%, 210 to 165 seconds (it was a huge blow to lose a carrier, since they took so long to build).
 * Kushan/Taiidan Carrier costs up 17% 3000->3500ru (to balance the build time buff, with a frigate module Hiigaran is 3800 and Vaygr is 3100).
 * Kushan/Taiidan Missile Destroyers now count againt the destroyer unit cap.
 Normal unit caps allow for six destroyers, two of which can be missile destroyers. (like hw1c)
-* 'Kushan/Taiidan Missile Destroyer damage vs hw2 corvettes down 20% (now performs similar vs hw1 and hw2 corvettes).'
+* `Kushan/Taiidan Missile Destroyer damage vs hw2 corvettes down 20% (now performs similar vs hw1 and hw2 corvettes).`
 * Kushan/Taiidan Cloak Generator armour/effective health up 20%, speed up 24% (relatively closer to hw1c).
 * Kushan/Taiidan Cloak Generator ability duration increased from 100 to 120sec (to match hw2 races, and be closer to hw1c).